Tutorial: Create and configure an Azure Active Directory Domain Services managed domain with advanced configuration options

 Update DNS settings for the Azure virtual network

 With Azure AD DS successfully deployed, now configure the virtual network to allow other connected VMs and applications to use the managed domain.
-To provide this connectivity, update the DNS server settings for your virtual network to point to the two IP addresses where Azure AD DS is deployed.
+To provide this connectivity, update the DNS server settings for your virtual network to point to the two IP addresses where the managed domain is deployed.

 The Overview tab for your managed domain shows some Required configuration steps.
 The first configuration step is to update DNS server settings for your virtual network.
 Once the DNS settings are correctly configured, this step is no longer shown.